DigiBP/digibp-saentis/README.md

 |![alt text](https://github.com/DigiBP/digibp-saentis/blob/master/pics/04_IncidentResolution.png) |

 ## Camunda Processes Step by Step Guide

-**JOEL: Ist hier wohl am falschen Ort??
+**JOEL: Ist hier wohl am falschen Ort?? und vermutlich auch nicht notwendig, ggf. beim Prozess-Schritt erwähnen**

 This chapter will explain in more detail the Camunda processes.
 Depending on which application is affected, different tasks are generated.
 Not all possibilities will be shown in the upcoming documentation.
 As for example if it is an **SAP** or **Microsoft (Outlook)** incident, it is forwarded to the "external" support.
 All other incidents will be prioritized and the impact will be redefined if the incident is supported.

-For the following applications are used within the company:
+**JOEL: Ist hier wohl am falschen Ort?? und vermutlich auch nicht notwendig, ggf. beim Prozess-Schritt erwähnen** For the following applications are used within the company:
 - None
 - Excel